Troidbit/basic_ts_app/README.txt

-I made this to learn TypeScript fundamentals, and write in NVIM.
+I made this to learn TypeScript fundamentals, and wrote in NVIM.

 https://auth0.com/blog/node-js-and-typescript-tutorial-build-a-crud-api/